This week, I am handing over my newsletter to my friend and author Dawn Hosmer to share her five favourite things this week.

 To get myself in the writing headspace, I always light a scented candle.
 My favourite is Honeysuckle from White Barn.
 Lighting it and the scent sends signals to my brain that it’s time to write.
 It’s interesting that when I forget to light a candle first, the words don’t come as easily to me.

 Because I write mostly psychological thrillers and suspense, I turn to true-crime podcasts and/or TV often for inspiration.

 My favorite true crime podcasts are My Favorite Murder and Crime Junkies.
 I’m not as selective with true crime TV and watch many shows and movies based on, or inspired by true crime.
 These help me get into the mind of the bad guy and also give me inspiration for writing characters that are realistic in how they deal with the most unimaginable circumstances.

-Thank you everyone for reading and have a great week.
+Thank you Dawn and thank you everyone for reading.
+Have a great week.